Generic selectors

 La Moneda has been central to Chile’s political power for over a century.
 It was a pivotal site during the 1973 military coup, where the building was bombed, leading to the overthrow of President Salvador Allende, underscoring its importance in the nation’s history.

 After the coup, La Moneda was restored and continues to serve as the presidential residence and office.
 It also houses the Ministry of the Interior and Public Security.
-Today, it is partially open to the public and includes the Cultural Center La Moneda, hosting art exhibitions and cultural events.
+Today, it is partially open to the public and includes the Cultural Center La Moneda, which hosts art exhibitions and cultural events.

-Located in Santiago de Chile, the palace’s architecture reflects Spanish colonial influence.
+Located in Santiago de Chile, the palace’s architecture reflects the Spanish colonial period.
 Besides its political role, La Moneda functions as a museum, showcasing Chile’s cultural heritage.
 Santiago blends modernity with historical sites, representing Chile’s spirit from the northern deserts to the southern islands.

 2. Church of San Francisco in Castro (Iglesia de San Francisco)